cocktailphp/cocktailphp/README.md

-## Hey �, I'm a Senior PHP Developer
+## Hey �, I'm a Senior React/Vue/Django/Flask Developer

 ### Glad to see you here!
 I’m a full-stack developer who has turned years of full-time into a freelancing career.
-Being a full-stack allows me to not only develop client-facing apps using JavaScript frameworks(Vue/React) and websites but also develop it with cutting edge backend using PHP frameworks.
+Being a full-stack allows me to not only develop client-facing apps using JavaScript frameworks(React/Vue) and websites but also develop it with cutting edge backend using Python frameworks.

 I specialize in building robust backends that do all the heavy lifting for your app or website.
 I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.